Breakfast in Melbourne CBD – Our Favourite Spots (2025 Update)

 Breakfast is the most important meal of the day.
 Or at least one of our favourites.
 So much so that we’ll often have it for lunch and dinner as well.
-In this series, we’ll explore some of our favourite breakfast bites in places we’ve been.
+In this series, we explore some of our favourite breakfast bites across Melbourne CBD — and this list has just been updated with a few fresh 2025 favourites.

-When you think about Melbourne you might think about food.
-We go for the theatre, the beer, the shopping and not necessarily in that order.
-There’s one constant though: at the end of every night, we wake up and it’s morning.
+When you think about Melbourne, you might think about food.
+We go for the theatre, the beer, the shopping — and not necessarily in that order.
+There’s one constant though: no matter what, we always wake up hungry for breakfast.

 We often stay closer to Southern Cross station for ease of access when we’re carrying suitcases.
-While we know there’s some amazing breakfast spots in Brunswick, Collingwood (like Smith + Daughters), Fitzroy (think: Archie’s All Day) and South Yarra, sometimes it’s nice to just pad out of our hotel and find something reliably yummy.
+While we know there are amazing breakfast spots in Brunswick, Collingwood (like Smith + Daughters), Fitzroy (think: Archie’s All Day) and South Yarra, sometimes it’s nice to just pad out of our hotel and find something reliably yummy in the CBD.

 Hardware Societe